TanGentleman/TanTan/README.md

     - For now, please stick to subs/users with posts of standard imastepge formats, not videos hosted elsewhere.
 2. Set the 5 query variables in config.py, or add the Magic String in the command line for step 3.
 - [MAGIC STRING] = {u/user or r/subreddit} {qty} {new/top} {all/year/month/week/day/hour} {-d for debug}
-3. Run the command in terminal
+3. Run the command in terminal from your home directory.
+    - `cd`
     - `python3 Documents/TanTan/Link_Grabber.py`
     - `python3 Documents/TanTan/Link_Grabber.py r/houseplants 50 top year -d`
 - This should generate a contents.txt file in the {reddit_folder_name} directory (Documents/TanTan/{reddit_folder_name})